North Luzon Travel Guide: Explore Highlands of Baguio, Sagada, and More

 The Banaue Rice Terraces is one of the most famous tourist spots in Banaue.
 This amazing landscape designated as a National Cultural Treasure has also made its mark in popular culture.

-Contrary to popular belief, it’s not the Banaue Rice Terraces which are inscribed as a UNESCO World Heritage Site due to the presence of numerous modern structures.
+Contrary to popular belief, it’s not the Banaue Rice Terraces that are inscribed as a UNESCO World Heritage Site due to the presence of numerous modern structures.

-Rather the Batad Rice Terraces and Bangaan Rice Terraces which can also be found in the province of Ifugao.
-However, Banaue Rice Terraces is an essential tourist spot included in a Banaue heritage tour.
+This distinction was earned by the Batad Rice Terraces and Bangaan Rice Terraces, which can also be found in the province of Ifugao.
+However, Banaue Rice Terraces is an essential tourist spot in the province.

 3. Batad

-Batad is a quaint village of fewer than 1500 people is situated among the Ifugao rice terraces.
+Batad is a quaint village of fewer than 1500 people and is situated among the Ifugao rice terraces.
 It is perhaps the best place to view this UNESCO World Heritage Site.
-The landscape is truly stunning and the nearby waterfall offers a lush swimming point.
+The landscape is truly stunning, and the nearby waterfall offers a lush swimming point.

 4. Sagada